nguyenvukhang/kitty2/docs/kittens/hints.rst

 selected.
 This allows the hints kitten to provide the user interface, while you can provide the logic for finding matches and performing actions on them.
 This is best illustrated with an example.
-Create the file :file:`custom-hints.py` in the :ref:`kitty config directory <confloc>` with the following contents:
+Create the file :file:`custom-hints.py` in the :ref:`alatty config directory <confloc>` with the following contents:

 .. code-block:: python